 Metadata and summaries of annual findings up to 2013 are discoverable through e-Atlas, and AIMS logger data can be directly downloaded from an online portal.

 The Authority’s annual Marine Results provides information to marine park managers between the five-yearly Outlook Reports.
 The Marine Results are part of the Report Card published on the Reef 2050 Water Quality Improvement Plan website

 It is one of many components of the Paddock to Reef Integrated Monitoring, Modelling and Reporting Program (Paddock to Reef Program).
 The Paddock to Reef Program has monitored indicators of agricultural management practices, catchment indicators, catchment nutrient, sediment and pesticide loads and the health of the Great Barrier Reef since 2005.
 Recently, the scope of the Paddock to Reef Program has been expanded to cover non-agricultural sources too.

 Information on coral, seagrass and water quality from the Marine Monitoring Program will also inform the program design of the Reef 2050 Integrated Monitoring and Reporting Program.

-The Marine Monitoring Program and other components within the Paddock to Reef Program are used to evaluate progress towards Reef Plan's 2050 Water Quality Improvement Plan (Reef 2050 WQIP) targets, objectives and outcomes.
+The Marine Monitoring Program and other components within the Paddock to Reef Program are used to evaluate progress towards the Reef Plan 2050 Water Quality Improvement Plan (Reef 2050 WQIP) targets, objectives and outcomes.
 The Reef 2050 WQIP is a joint Australian and Queensland government initiative that aims to improve the quality of water entering the Great Barrier Reef from broad scale land use and urban sources.
 The plan underpins the delivery of multiple targets, objectives and outcomes in the Reef 2050 Long-Term Sustainability Plan, which is the overarching framework for Reef management.

 For example, an understanding of the condition and trend of water quality and ecosystem health, enables the evaluation of progress towards the Reef 2050 WQIP long-term outcome that ‘good water quality sustains the outstanding universal value of the GBR, builds resilience, improves ecosystem health, and benefits communities’, as well as the Reef 2050 Long-Term Sustainability Plan water quality outcome that ‘Reef water quality sustains the Outstanding Universal Value, builds resilience and improves ecosystem health over each successive decade’.